 Kale is a valuable winter vegetable that is extremely hardy.
 It likes rich soil so potting soil should be enriched with an addition of compost and plants should be fed monthly with Multisol N or Ludwigs Vigorosa.
 Plant seedlings 40cm apart, which means that a large, deep pot should accommodate about five plants which should provide a regular harvest of leaves.
 Cut the centre of each plant first to encourage the production of fresh side shoots.
 The leaves are rich in vitamin C and iron.
 To prepare Kale for cooking strip the long leaves from the tough stem, shred them away from the white midribs and cook like spinach.

 Sugar Snap peas should be planted 40 cm apart and staked for a tidy effect and for ease of picking.
 Plants grow between 75 to 100cm high and the first fruit should be ready for harvest within 120 days.
 Water regularly especially when in flower.
 Pick regularly so that the pods do not become tough.
 Petunias are good companion plants as they deter caterpillars.

-Visit the Green Living Store for a range of organic herb and veggie seeds.
+Visit the Eco Herb Store for a range of organic herb and veggie seeds.